hikeventures/hikeventures.github.io/_posts/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

 The Suunto Traverse weights about 80 grams and it's water resistance is 100 m.
-The Ambit3 is only 50 m water resistant.
-Both - the Suunto Ambit3 Peak and the Traverse have a barometer.
-The menu on the Suunto Traverse is also more simplified than on the Suunto Ambit3 which I personally prefer.
+The old Ambit3 (Peak) is only 50 m water resistant.
+Both - the old Suunto Ambit3 (Peak) and the Traverse have a barometer.
+The menu on the Suunto Traverse is also more simplified than on the old Suunto Ambit3 (Peak) which I personally prefer.
 The Traverse has also a flashlight function which could be quite useful (for example if you need to search something in your tent).
 Below you can see my Suunto Traverse next to my Finnish Roselli knife.

 <hr>